 Support is available for male survivors of sexual assault, sexual abuse and intimate partner violence.
-Anyone can be a survivor, regardless of sex or gender.
+Anyone can be a survivor, regardless of biological sex or gender identity.

 IS IT MY FAULT?

 Whether you are a survivor of sexual assault or intimate partner violence, it’s not your fault.
 No one ever deserves to be sexually assaulted or abused.
 Anyone can be a survivor of sexual assault/abuse or intimate partner violence, regardless of gender.